Hyperlink Dos and Don'ts

 Do be precise.

-Many links are embedded in sentences.
+Many links are anchored within sentences.
 If you’re uncertain what portion of a sentence to link, ask yourself if the hyperlinked text communicates the destination if read in isolation.
-If possible, indicate when links lead to non-HTML resources (such as PDFs, Word documents, slides, and videos) by including the file format in the hyperlinked text.
+Additionally, we recommend indicating when links lead to resources other than webpages (such as PDFs, Word documents, slides, and videos) by including the file format in the hyperlinked text.

 Do be concise.

-Communicate the purpose of the link as clearly and quickly as possible, keeping in mind that users with screen readers will have to listen to whatever text you link read out loud.
-Per WebAIM, “The link needs to be long enough to convey the purpose of the link and no longer” (Links and Hypertext, n.d.).
+Communicate the purpose of the link as clearly and quickly as possible, keeping in mind that users with screen readers will have to listen to the text you link read out loud.
+Per WebAIM (n.d.), anchor text for links should be “long enough to convey the purpose of the link and no longer."

 Do space links out.